WuChao-2024/tros_en_wuc_check_fork/docs/tros_dev/zero_copy.md

 ## Prerequisites

-1. tros.b has been successfully installed following the guide [Installation](../quick_start/install_tros.md).
-2. Familiarity with ROS2 nodes, topics, QoS, as well as creating packages and using custom messages.
+Your tros.b has been successfully installed following the guide [Installation](../quick_start/install_tros.md).
+Familiarity with ROS2 nodes, topic, qos, as well as creating packages and using custom messages.
 For detailed tutorials, please refer to the [official ROS2 documentation](https://docs.ros.org/en/foxy/Tutorials.html).

-3. The ROS2 package build system ament_cmake has been installed.
+The ROS2 package build system ament_cmake has been installed.
 Installation command: `apt update; apt-get install python3-catkin-pkg; pip3 install empy`.

-4. The ROS2 build tool colcon has been installed.
+The ROS2 build tool colcon has been installed.
 Installation command: `pip3 install -U colcon-common-extensions`.

 ## Task Content